marat-rkh/PLFArend/README.md

 ## Attribution

 This project is based on the ["Programming Language Foundations in Agda"](https://plfa.github.io/) by Philip Wadler, Wen Kokke and Jeremy G. Siek, licensed under CC-BY-4.0.
-I copy each page of the book and add Arend code snippet alongside the original Agda snippet.
-I also add solutions to exercises in Arend.
+I copy each page of the book and add Arend code snippets alongside the original Agda ones.
+I also include solutions to the exercises in Arend.